-- Safe systems and processes were in place, including a lead for safeguarding.
-However, attention was needed to some of the fire safety measures. - Staff recruitment needed to be improved because relevant checks had not been conducted for the most recent person employed.
+- Safe systems and processes were in place, including a lead for safeguarding. - Staff recruitment needed to be improved because relevant checks had not been conducted for the most recent person employed.
 Staff received relevant training. - The practice had ensured that some risk assessments were in place.
-We found that there was no Legionella risk assessment and the fire risk assessmenthad not been carried out by appropriately qualified people. - The clinical equipment in the practice was appropriately maintained.
+We found there was no Legionella risk assessment and the fire risk assessment had not been carried out by an appropriately qualified person. - The clinical equipment in the practice was appropriately maintained.
 The practice appeared visibly clean throughout although parts of the surgery were cluttered. - •The process for decontamination of instruments followed relevant guidance. - The practice maintained appropriate dental care records and patients' health details were updated.
-We found some clinical details were not always recorded. - Patients were provided with health promotion advice to promote good oral care. - Consent was obtained for dental treatment. - The dentist was not aware of the process to follow when a person lacked capacity to give consent to treatment. - There were arrangements for governance at the practice such as systems for auditing infection control and radiographs.
+We found some clinical details were not always recorded. - Patients were provided with health promotion advice to promote good oral care. - Consent was obtained for dental treatment. - The dentist was aware of the process to follow when a person lacked capacity to give consent to treatment. - All feedback that we received from patients was positive; they reported that it was a professional, helpful, courteous, compassionate and respectful service. - There were arrangements for governance at the practice such as systems for auditing infection control, radiographs and patient records.